HarshKumar9966/customer_behavior_analysis/README.md

 # customer_behavior_analysis
-data analytics project showcasing customer behavior analysis using python, sql and power Bi.
+This project demonstrates an end-to-end data analytics workflow, starting from data loading and cleaning to analysis and visualization.
+The objective is to extract meaningful insights from raw data using Python and SQL, and present them through an interactive Power BI dashboard.